EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Abstract

 \section{Abstract}

-Making decisions requires information relevant to the task at hand.
-Many real-life decision making situations allow acquiring further relevant information at a specific cost.
-For example, in assessing the health status of a patient we may decide to take additional measurements such as diagnostic tests or imaging scans before making a final assessment.
-More information that is relevant allows for better decisions but it may be costly to acquire all of this information.
-How can we trade off the desire to make good decisions with the option to acquire further information at a cost?
+Many real-life decision making situations allow further relevant information to be acquired at a specific cost, for example, in assessing the health status of a patient we may decide to take additional measurements such as diagnostic tests or imaging scans before making a final assessment.
+Acquiring more relevant information enables better decision making, but may be costly.
+How can we trade off the desire to make good decisions by acquiring further information with the cost of performing that acquisition?
 To this end, we propose a principled framework, named \emph{EDDI} (Efficient Dynamic Discovery of high-value Information), based on the theory of Bayesian experimental design.
-In EDDI we propose a novel \emph{partial variational autoencoder} (Partial VAE), to efficiently handle missing data over varying subsets of known information.
-EDDI combines this Partial VAE with an acquisition function that maximizes expected information gain on a set of target variables.
-EDDI is efficient and demonstrates that dynamic discovery of high-value information is possible; we show cost reduction at the same decision quality and improved decision quality at the same cost in benchmarks and in two health-care applications.
-We believe there is great potential for realizing these gains in real-world decision support systems.
+In EDDI, we propose a novel \emph{partial variational autoencoder} (Partial VAE) to predict missing data entries problematically given any subset of the observed ones, and combine it with an acquisition function that maximizes expected information gain on a set of target variables.
+We show cost reduction at the same decision quality and improved decision quality at the same cost in multiple machine learning benchmarks and two real-world health-care applications.